sir-siemens/carND-project3/writeup_template.md

 ![alt text][histogram]

-I also tried using the flipped images to augment the data, however, in my case, it turns out help that much.
-The model performs worse than when I do not use these data.
+I also tried using the flipped images to augment the data, however, in my case, it doesn't turn out help that much.
+The model performs worse than without using flipped image.

-![alt text][image6]
-![alt text][image7]

 After the collection process, I had about 10000 number of data points.
 By using the left and right images, I have 3 times more training data.
 I randomly shuffled the data set and put 20% of the data into a validation set.